10 Tips to Set Your Virtual Trade Show Booth Apart

 Virtual trade shows operate through specific providers to accommodate for simultaneous virtual networking events, including webinars, presentations, and booths.

 Any technical difficulties on the day could ruin your chance to make a good impression with attendees.
 Make sure that you run through everything ahead of time so you can work out any kinks.
-Check that the sound and lighting is optimal, get comfortable with the platform, and make changes to your setup as needed.
+Check that the sound and lighting are optimal, get comfortable with the platform, and make changes to your setup as needed.

 Create Virtual Webinars for the Day of